priscilla-02/Claim-App/README.md

 ## Welcome 👋

-This mobile screen web application for Claims utilizes React for a seamless and responsive user interface, TypeScript for enhanced code quality, Styled Components for customizable styling, and Redux for efficient state management.
+This mobile screen (set to 600px) web application for Claims utilizes React for a seamless and responsive user interface, TypeScript for enhanced code quality, Styled Components for customizable styling, and Redux for efficient state management.

 ## Dependencies: